 If the paint finish gets damaged, you can purchase repair paint in spray form from your Scan dealer.
 As slight differences in colour shade are possible, we recommend you spray a larger area to achieve a natural blend.
-For best results, apply repair spray when the stove is warm enough for you to just keep your hand on it, but no hotter.
+For best results, apply repair spray when the stove is warm, but it should preferably not be scalding hot.